JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-publish-apps.md

-[//]: # (title: Publish KMM apps)
+[//]: # (title: Publish your application)

 Once your mobile apps are ready for release, it’s time to deliver them to the users by publishing them in app stores.
 Multiple stores are available for each platform.
 However, in this article we’ll focus on the official ones:
 [Google Play Store](https://play.google.com/store) and [Apple App Store](https://www.apple.com/ios/app-store/).
-You’ll learn how to prepare Kotlin Multiplatform Mobile (**KMM**) applications for publishing, and we’ll highlight the parts of this process that deserve special attention.
+You’ll learn how to prepare Kotlin Multiplatform Mobile applications for publishing, and we’ll highlight the parts of this process that deserve special attention.

 ## Android app

-Since [Kotlin is the main language for Android development](https://developer.android.com/kotlin), KMM has no obvious effect on compiling the project and building the Android app.
+Since [Kotlin is the main language for Android development](https://developer.android.com/kotlin), Kotlin Multiplatform Mobile has no obvious effect on compiling the project and building the Android app.
 Both the Android library produced from the shared module and the Android app itself are typical Android Gradle modules; they are no different from other Android libraries and apps.
-Thus, publishing the Android app from a KMM project is no different from the usual process described in the [Android developer documentation](https://developer.android.com/studio/publish).
+Thus, publishing the Android app from a Kotlin Multiplatform project is no different from the usual process described in the [Android developer documentation](https://developer.android.com/studio/publish).

 ## iOS app

-The iOS app from a KMM project is built from a typical Xcode project, so the main stages involved in publishing it are the same as described in the [iOS developer documentation](https://developer.apple.com/ios/submit/).
+The iOS app from a Kotlin Multiplatform project is built from a typical Xcode project, so the main stages involved in publishing it are the same as described in the [iOS developer documentation](https://developer.apple.com/ios/submit/).

-What is specific to KMM projects is compiling the shared Kotlin module into a framework and linking it to the Xcode project.
+What is specific to Kotlin Multiplatform projects is compiling the shared Kotlin module into a framework and linking it to the Xcode project.
 Generally, all integration between the shared module and the Xcode project is done automatically by the [Kotlin Multiplatform Mobile plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
 However, if you don’t use the plugin, bear in mind the following when building and bundling the iOS project in Xcode: